pecheylauren02/MP3_MadLibs_LSP/README.md

 The Maddest Mad Libs game was built as a milestone project for my Diploma in Fullstack Software Development with [Code Institute](https://codeinstitute.net/global/full-stack-software-development-diploma/).
 It is an interactive word game designed to entertain users of all ages and backgrounds who want to be entertained while with friends or at a party.
 Despite this being built for educational reasons, it was still treated as a real-world application for potential clients interested in learning about their personalities in a fun, engaging way.
 Thus, this client's goals would be:

 - Engaging the players by allowing them to enter prompts of their choice
-- Entertaining players by generating random stories with their unique responses
+- Entertaining players by generating random stories with their unique inputs
 - Ensuring that the instructions and prompts are clear, and the game is simple to navigate

 #### Target Audience